alesaccoia/phonegap-libpd/README.md

 Now it should build.

-Important: place your pure data files in the directory www/pd or use the
+Important: all the abstractions in the directory www/pd will be seen automatically.
+If you want to have a more elaborate directory structure, use the PD commands from inside the patch.

+[declare -path ./assets]

 On the event device ready:
 window.plugins.libPd.init();
+window.plugins.libPd.openPatch('pd/sample.pd');

+then you can send messages:
+window.plugins.libPd.sendBang('toPD');
+window.plugins.libPd.sendFloat(3, 'toPD');

+You can open/close patches at will: window.plugins.libPd.openPatch('pd/sample.pd');
+window.plugins.libPd.closePatch();

+Just remember that init/deinit have to be called just once as they start/stop the audio window.plugins.libPd.deinit();

+TODO
-For now you can just send bangs and floats. libPd includes many other features, including receiving messages from PD, that I haven't used so far.
+Needs a better handling for when the app is put in the background For now you can just send bangs and floats: libPd includes many other features, including receiving messages from PD, that I haven't used so far.